cloudmaven/documentation/index.md

 sidebar: mydoc_sidebar
 permalink: index.html
 toc: false
-summary: Cloud computing tutorials, case studies, pathways into data science technology; presenting the public cloud as opportunity for innovation.
+summary: "Cloud computing tutorials, case studies, pathways into data science technology; presenting the public cloud as opportunity for innovation.
 This page is intended to accelerate research; developed in close association with the [UW eScience Institute](http://escience.washington.edu).
 We have two goals - Reduce friction, i.e. help with what you already do with computers, streamline your analysis and pathways to publication.
-Promote new ideas and methods, i.e. We want to make it easy for you to share data, collaborate, sandbox, and learn about new methods in data science.
+Promote new ideas and methods, i.e. We want to make it easy for you to share data, collaborate, sandbox, and learn about new methods in data science."
 ---